cogent3/cogent3/doc/scripting_guidelines.rst

 The ``script_documentation`` entry in ``script_info`` should describe the basic functionality of your script.
 This entry is typically one to several sentences.
 Be sure not to add line breaks yourself - ``optparse`` will take care of this for you, and the formatting will look better than if you try to do it yourself.

 The ``usage_examples`` entry in ``script_info`` should list one or more examples of commands that need to be run to execute your script.
 These should be actual calls to commands.
 A user should be able to copy this and paste it on the command line and have the script run (provided they put the right input files in place).
-See the `example script <./scripting_guidelines.html#countseqs>`_ for instances of what good usage examples look like. ``script_info['usage_examples']`` must be a list of tuples with three string entries each where the first entry is a concise title for the example, the second entry is a description of the example and why certain parameter settings are being made, and the third entry should be the exact command that needs to be run.
+See the example script :ref:`countseqs` for instances of what good usage examples look like. ``script_info['usage_examples']`` must be a list of tuples with three string entries each where the first entry is a concise title for the example, the second entry is a description of the example and why certain parameter settings are being made, and the third entry should be the exact command that needs to be run.
 Start these examples with ``%prog`` - this gets replaced with the name of your script and is convenient so you don't have to remember to update the usage examples if the name of your script changes.

 The ``output_description`` entry in ``script_info`` should describe the output generated by the script.
 This entry is typically one to several sentences.
 Again, don't add line breaks yourself.